Tetsuya3850/CS-Terminology/README.md

 ### DNS
 DNS is a distributed database system which translates human-friendly domain names to numerical IP addresses.
 For example, www.google.com translates to 216.58.218.110.
 DNS is implemented as a distributed directory service.
 Each DNS server stores a database of domain names to IP addresses.
 If it cannot find a domain name being queried in this database, it forwards the request to other DNS servers.
 To improve performance, caching is heavily used.

+### CORS
+CORS (Cross-Origin Resource Sharing) is a mechanism that uses additional HTTP headers to let a user agent gain permission to access selected resources from a server on a different origin (domain) than the site currently in use.
+A user agent makes a cross-origin HTTP request when it requests a resource from a different domain, protocol, or port than the one from which the current document originated.
+For security reasons, browsers restrict cross-origin HTTP requests initiated from within scripts.
+For example, XMLHttpRequest and the Fetch API follow the same-origin policy.
+This means that a web application using those APIs can only request HTTP resources from the same domain the application was loaded from unless CORS headers are used.

+### Cookie
+Cookie is a small piece of data that a server sends to the user's web browser.
+The browser may store it and send it back with the next request to the same server.
+It remembers stateful information for the stateless HTTP protocol.
+Cookies are mainly used for session management (logins, shopping carts, game scores), personalization(user preferences and themes), and tracking(recording and analyzing user behavior).

 ## Object Oriented Programming